 - Weight gain – Fat cells in the body secrete substances that mimic estrogen.
 Being overweight can explain why some young women who don’t fall into any other category, suffer from uterine fibroids.

 Clearly, uterine fibroids affect many women so if you have been recently diagnosed then you’re certainly not alone!

 The good news is that surgery is no longer the only choice.
 Here at the Midwest Institute for Non-Surgical Therapy (MINT), we use the latest non-surgical treatments to remove or shrink fibroids so that you can live a normal life.

-Contact Dr. Akinwande on 314 255 2204 to schedule an appointment or alternatively, check out our website where you can find a wealth of information.
+Contact Dr. Akinwande on 314 255 2204 to schedule an appointment at one of our 5 clinics, including the latest addition in Chicago, IL. or alternatively, check out our website where you can find a wealth of information.